EndPointCorp/end-point-blog/2016/06/13/postgres-migration-speedup-with-table.html.md

 INSERT 0 1000

 ## Checksums should still be identical:
-$ psql -Atc "select * from catbox2 where id &lt; 8617 order by 1" | sha1sum
+$ psql -Atc "select * from catbox2 where id < 8617 order by 1" | sha1sum
 456272656d65486e6f203139353120506173733f  -
 ```